This post may contain affiliate links. Please see my disclosure policy for more details.

 As well as the camping ground at Tidal River, there’s a choice of accommodation around Foster, just outside of Wilsons Promontory National Park.
 The YHA I stayed in has closed, unfortunately.

 I hope you have a fabulous time in Wilsons Promontory National Park.
-If you’re continuing your road trip to Melbourne or Adelaide, take a look at the following blog posts.
+If you’re continuing your road trip towards Sydney, check out my guide to Gippsland Lakes next!

 Great blog post!
 I note you’ve linked Foster in the booking.com search results – did you know there is a lot of accommodation in Yanakie (about 25 mins closer to Wilsons Prom than Foster?).